rblogan78/AI-in-Games/HiPhi Report Version 2.md

 ## Real Time Strategy ##

-## Colin McRae - Use fo Neural Networks ##
+## Colin McRae - Use of Neural Networks ##

 # Current Research Topics #
 The primary goal of Game AI is to entertain.
 As such, developers tend to avoid using true "academic" AI, opting for short-cuts and efficiency, whilst maintaining some level of intelligence in the system.

-Researchers have redefined the role of artificial intelligence in video games by replacing all human interaction with intelligent agents.
+Instead, researchers have redefined the role of artificial intelligence in video games by replacing all human interaction with intelligent agents.
+This concept of General Game Playing requires agents to be able to play numerous types of games without reliace on dedicated algorithms, designed specifically for a particular game.
+In this case, IBM's Deep Blue, the first intelligent computer to defeat the world chess champion, would not be sufficient as it was designed to play chess, and hence would not perform as well when playing checkers. ([Genesereth, Love, Pell, 2005](http://www.aaai.org/ojs/index.php/aimagazine/article/download/1813/1711))

 ## Google AI - DeepMind Technologies ##